ipolychr/content-mlops/docs/audio_preprocess.md

   compression, maintaining the highest data quality.
 * Compatibility: WAV is universally supported across various platforms, making it a suitable choice for audio-related applications.
-* Enhanced Performance: Research by Tzanetakis and Cook (2002) has demonstrated that using uncompressed audio formats like WAV leads to improved performance and accuracy in Music Information Retrieval (MIR) tasks, such as music classification and genre recognition.

 ### How